coin723/FarmView_server/README.md

 4. Modules used by `dvserver.js` file are stored in `node_modules` directory.
 To update the modules, type this command at the `FarmView_server` directory.

         npm update

+## Advanced information ##
+This server offers the data, graph pages, and information pages to the [front page](http://mannabox.co.kr/farm) to implement those.
+The pages for graph and information contain scripts written in Javascript depending on D3.js library(v3).